 Spirit of the North Healthcare Foundation

-The Foundation works collaboratively with its Donors, Healthcare Partners and within the parameters of what is needed through the Northern Health Authority.
-It focuses on the Northern Region as a whole and the area served by the University Hospital of Northern BC, along with over 130 other facilities throughout the three service delivery areas of the Northern Interior (Prince George), Northwest (Terrace) and the Northeast (Fort St. John) and many destinations in between.
+Spirit of the North Healthcare Foundation is dedicated to bringing the very best in care closer to home, throughout Northern BC.
+This includes the area served by the University Hospital of Northern BC, along with over 130 other facilities throughout the three service delivery areas of the Northern Interior (Prince George), Northwest (Terrace) and the Northeast (Fort St. John) and every community in between.

 The region has responded very generously in the 30 years since the Foundation was created.
-Nearly $40 million has been contributed towards capital equipment and improvements, and supporting the education of health care workers and medical staff.
+Thanks to passionate community members, we have contributed towards advancements for capital equipment, improvements, and supporting the education of health care workers and medical staff in the North.

 CELEBRATING 100 years strong!